+BUSINESS

-BUSINESS Associate of Applied Science Degree 24 Months - 96 Credits
+Associate of Applied Science Degree 24 months - 96 credit units

-The Associate of Applied Science in Business program is offered for students whose career goals require a broad knowledge of the functional areas of business.
+The Associate of Applied Science Business program is offered for those students whose career goals require a broad knowledge of the functional areas of business.
 All students will take coursework in the areas of accounting, general business, management, marketing, human resources, computer applications, and business law.
 In addition, students will choose an area of concentration that will comprise the balance of the courses in the major.
 The following describes each area of concentration.